diegueins680/haskoin-crypto/README.md

 ```

 `SecretT` is essentially a monad wrapping a HMAC DRBG SHA-256. `SecretT`
-provides a safe context for signing messages with `signMessage` as this will
+provides a safe context for signing messages with `signMsg` as this will
 not re-use the same **k** nonce.
 Remember that re-using the same **k** nonce
 for two signatures will expose your private key.